panaverse/panaverse.github.io/README.md

 ### Program Duration and Fee

 The program will consist of two semesters.
 The first semister of the program will be onsite and totally free.
 The details for the second semister will be announced latter.
+Every week there will 4 hours of onsite classes and 2 hours of online classes.

 ## Prerequisite: Object Oriented Programming with Typescript Quiz